 The era age of digitisation has changed the way that we live and connect to each other.
-It has improved production efficiency, made it easier for economies to transact and more notably, birthed channels for more diverse and robust social engagement.
-Social media, in particular, has become the default ‘go-to’ platform for all news and community commentary – and its usage and activity has increased quite substantially over the years.
+It has improved production efficiency, made it easier for economies to transact, and more notably, birthed channels for more diverse and robust social engagement.
+Social media, in particular, has become the default ‘go-to’ platform for all news and community commentary – and its usage and activity have increased quite substantially over the years.

 The access to a wider network of communities as well as direct channels to influential personalities provides a platform on which various issues are able to gain more visibility.
 Hashtag Activism has emerged as a tool with which to raise awareness, organise communities and increase civic engagement and is powerful in its ability to reach the masses through search and algorithm capabilities.
-People now have a potent platform which to advocate for each other in solidarity.
+People now have a powerful platform to advocate for each other in solidarity.
 Case in point, through Hashtag Activism, #FeesMustFall successfully sparked the change needed to make higher education in South Africa more accessible and inclusive for all who sought to pursue this.

 So when corporate organisations and governments join the solidarity train by participating in Hashtag Activism, it’s reasonable to assume that the message has reached its intended audience where major decisions for change can be made, right?
 We assume that there has been a process of taking the log out of the eye and that their solidarity is made with a conscious awareness that was preceded by internal reflection.

 While messages seemingly get the attention they often critically need, the solidarity shown by corporates, governments and influential organisations is often part of an agenda aligned with perception rather than action.
 Adding your voice to Hashtag Activism needs to be beneficial for all involved so the change demanded can be realised despite the threat of being drowned out by the next popular trend.
 It requires reflection, and reflection requires effort that may very likely secure the longevity of the organisation.